gabrielcsapo/gabrielcsapo.github.io/README.md

 > all contributions are welcome and wanted!

-before you submit a pr, please run `npm run screenshot` to update the screenshots directory
+before you submit a pr, please run `npm run test` to update the screenshots directory